amytai/cinterrupts-osdi/README.md

 of our results requires a low latency Intel Optane NVMe SSD (or similar).
 In addition, we wrote our scripts with an assumption that underlying SSD is connected to a NUMA node `#1` which hosts cores `1,3,5,7`.
-Different configuration will require to update our scripts accordingly.
+Different configuration will require updating our scripts accordingly.
+Furthermore, in our experience, different CPUs and machine setups require different macrobenchmark (application) configurations to saturate the CPU.
 This is why we provide evaluators with an access to our setup with Intel Optane NVMe SSD installed and preconfigured building environment.

 Please contact authors how to access this setup remotely.
 (Account username/password and machine IPs are privileged information that we prefer to send out-of-band.)